GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/intro.rst

 The Gemini Observatory has produced a number of tools for data processing.
-Historically this has translated into a number of IRAF\ [#IRAF]_ packages but the lack of long-term support for IRAF, coupled with the well-known difficulty in creating robust reduction pipelines, led to a decision to adopt Python as a programming tool and a new package was born: Gemini Python.
-Gemini Python provided tools to load and manipulate Gemini-produced FITS\ [#FITS]_ files, along with a pipeline that allowed the construction of reduction recipes.
+Historically this has translated into a number of IRAF\ [#IRAF]_ packages but the lack of long-term support for IRAF, coupled with the well-known difficulty in creating robust reduction pipelines within the IRAF environment, led to a decision to adopt Python as a programming tool and a new package was born: Gemini Python.
+Gemini Python provided tools to load and manipulate Gemini-produced multi-extension FITS\ [#FITS]_ (MEF) files, along with a pipeline that allowed the construction of reduction recipes.
 At the center of this package was the AstroData subpackage, which supported the abstraction of the FITS files.